Quasar-Flash/bigid_bgcheck/README.md

 Setting the BigID credentials - Rails Project
 -----------------

-Create the config/initializers/bigid_bgcheck.rb file and define:
+Create the config/initializers/bigid.rb file and define:

     # Set the env variables
-    Bigid::Bgcheck.configure do |config|
+    Bigid.configure do |config|
         config.username = 'your_username'
         config.password = 'your_password'
     end